 Miller is a prolific writer of education and public policy, leading him into motivational speaking – primarily for students, teachers, and other residents of Cumberland County.

-Jake Miller has been presented several state and national teaching awards, but his proudest accomplishments are speaking out against increasing standardized testing to the State House of Representatives and appearing on television in opposition to legislation that would allow the arming of teachers.
-In both circumstances, he was an integral part of enacting common sense measures that required consensus and accountability.
+Jake Miller has earned several state and national teaching awards, but his proudest accomplishments are decreasing the time students spent in standardized testing by testifying to the State House of Representatives and appearing on television in opposition to legislation that would allow the arming of teachers.
+In both circumstances, he was an integral part of enacting common-sense measures that required consensus and accountability.

 After nearly 20 years of building community, Miller reflects: “I have taught thousands of our kids in a variety of subjects, but most notably, perhaps, I have shared my belief that the best lessons revolve around the core principles I have learned over the years: True community servants work to empower others.”